Group actions on quiver varieties and applications: Moduli spaces of quiver representations

 \subsection{Slope semistability and moduli spaces}

 For a stability parameter $\theta$, King proves that GIT $\chi_\theta$-(semi)stability in $\Rep$ can be reinterpreted as a slope type notion of $\theta$-(semi)stability for quiver representations in order to construct moduli spaces of $\theta$-semistable representations of $Q$.
+We note that King's original formulation of $\theta$-(semi)stablility involved checking the positivity of a certain integer, but we use the equivalent reformulation as a slope-type condition.